AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - ✅ — fully supported
 - ✅ * — supported, but reliability may vary or limitations may occur; check the modifier description for more details
-- ⏳ — feature that is planned to be implemented
+- ⏳ — feature that has been implemented or is planned to be implemented but is not yet available in any product
 - ❌ — not supported
 - 👎 — deprecated; still supported but will be removed in the future